Montessori Thematic Tablets: Enhancing Your Child's Sensory Developmen Skip to content

 • Encourage your child to take pride in the completed task by acknowledging their effort and involvement in the process.

-4. Hot and Cold Beverage Tasting: Prepare both hot and cold beverages, such as hot chocolate and iced tea.
-Let your child taste them and talk about how each one feels and tastes differently due to the temperature.
+4. Hot and Cold Beverage Tasting: Make both hot and cold beverages, like hot chocolate and iced tea.
+Let your child taste each one and discuss how the temperature affects the way it feels and tastes, helping them connect sensory experiences with real-life situations.

 5. Cooking Experiments: Engage your child in simple cooking activities like melting chocolate, making ice cream, or boiling water.
 Talk about how the temperature changes throughout the process, encouraging them to touch and feel the transformations.

 These activities help children develop their sensory awareness, refine their thermic sense, and learn about the world around them in an engaging and playful way.
+By incorporating these activities into your homeschooling routine, you're providing your child with the opportunity to develop key skills through meaningful sensory experiences.

 Previous Post Next Post